yafiakhtar/highlight/README.md

 - **Custom tags** — add, rename, recolor, and delete tags from Settings
 - **Theme-aware colors** — assign separate light and dark colors or derive one from the other
 - **Automatic propagation** — names and colors update across Settings, the FAB, Library, open webpages, and pages loaded later
-- **Safe default** — `preset1` can be renamed or recolored but is always retained as the fallback tag
+- **Safe default** — `preset1` is identified by its stable ID regardless of palette order; it can be renamed or recolored but is always retained as the fallback tag

 ### Library